wp-plugins/dynamic-contact-info/readme.txt

 1. This screenshot will show the location of nav menu on left side in your admin panel

-2. This will show you the actuall plugin with shortcodes.
+2. This will show you the actual plugin with shortcodes.

+3. Now you can add your own custom fields with custom shortcode.

 == Changelog ==